[(1) If the [FCA] finds that—

 (c) a person requesting the admission of transferable securities to trading on a regulated market,

 is failing or has failed to comply with his obligations under an applicable provision, it may publish a statement to that effect.

 (2) If the [FCA] proposes to publish a statement, it must give the person a warning notice setting out the terms of the proposed statement.

-(3) If, after considering any representations made in response to the warning notice, the [FCA] decides to make the proposed statement, it must give the person a decision notice setting out the terms of the statement.
+(3) If, after considering any representations made in response to the warning notice, the [FCA] decides to make the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Take a free trial

 Coronavirus (COVID-19): The guidance detailing normal practice set out in this Practice Note may be affected by measures concerning process and procedure in the civil courts that have been introduced as a result of the coronavirus (COVID-19) pandemic.
 For guidance, see Practice Note: Coronavirus